 For future interoperability of production systems and the integration of the production systems with other systems, ODVA embraces the adoption of commercial-off-the-shelf (COTS) and standard, unmodified Internet and Ethernet technologies as a guiding principle wherever possible.

-The Organization for Machine Automation and Control (OMAC) was formed help manufacturers work together to find new and innovative ways to be successful their production operations.
-OMAC’s two working groups, Packaging and Machine Tool, lead the way in producing industry consensus guidelines that help manufacturers reduce their delivery times, be more efficient with available resources, and increase profitability, all while maintaining their competitive advantage.
+The Organization for Machine Automation and Control (OMAC) helps manufacturers and suppliers work together to identify new and innovative ways to increase the effectiveness of their production operations.
+OMAC brings together leading End-User Manufacturers, OEM Machine Builders, System Integrators, Technology Providers, and Non-Profit / Government Agency organizations to address issues that confront global manufacturing today.
+OMAC’s two working groups, Packaging and Manufacturing, lead the way in producing industry consensus guidelines that help manufacturers reduce their delivery times, be more efficient with available resources, and increase profitability.
+More information is available at www.omac.org.

 OPC is the interoperability standard for the secure and reliable exchange of data in the industrial automation space and in other industries.
 It is platform independent and ensures the seamless flow of information among devices from multiple vendors.
 The OPC Foundation is responsible for the development and maintenance of this standard.